Earthquake Insurance

 Insurance agents will tell you it’s a common misconception that homeowners believe they’re covered against any damage to their home or contents, no matter what the cause of damage, so long as they pay their homeowner’s insurance premium.

+But that’s not true.
 See the top 10 things that may not covered by a homeowner’s insurance policy for more on that.

 Even though insurance seems like a rip-off to many of us, insurers are willing to completely rebuild your multi-hundred thousand dollar home for about $1,000 per year.
 A certain loser of a deal if they got caught in the situation described above.

 The amount of coverage you need is dependent on a few things.
-Earthquake insurance covers the insured value of your home per the homeowner’s insurance policy, not the market value.
+Earthquake insurance covers the insured value of your home per the homeowners insurance policy, not the market value.

 And it is recommended that you purchase a replacement cost loss settlement policy when insuring your primary residence.